Vivin029/RAM-DESIGN/README.md

 MENTOR : NEELA SANTOSH

 DISCRIPTION:
- ram1 is verilog and ram2 is testbench program
+ ram1 is verilog and ram2 is testbench program in EDA playground stimulation tool

 The given Verilog code implements a simple synchronous RAM and its testbench to demonstrate read and write operations.
 The RAM module, named simple_ram, is designed as a 16 x 8-bit memory, meaning it has 16 memory locations, each capable of storing 8-bit data.
 It takes a clock signal (clk), a write enable signal (we), a 4-bit address (addr), and an 8-bit input data (data_in).
 The output data_out provides the data stored at the specified address during a read operation.
 The memory is declared as reg [7:0] mem [0:15].
 The module uses an always @(posedge clk) block to ensure that both read and write operations are synchronized with the rising edge of the clock.
 If we is set to 1, the data on data_in is written to the memory location specified by addr.
 When we is 0, the data stored in the selected memory location is output through data_out.